Kid-Friendly Things To Do Outer Banks NC

 Kid-Friendly OBX Activities

 The beach is the prime family-friendly activity during your stay, of course.
-But when you want to find some off-the-beach adventures for the kids on the OBX, you'll find many options available to you.
+But when you want to find some off-the-beach adventures for the kids on the OBX, you'll find many options available.

 Here are some of our favorite kid-friendly things to do on the Outer Banks of North Carolina.

-The OBX Bowling Center is conveniently located in Nags Head at milepost 10, located at 200 West Satterfield Landing Road.
+The OBX Bowling Center is located in Nags Head at milepost 10, 200 West Satterfield Landing Road.
 It's the only bowling facility in the Outer Banks, but you won't need any other.

-From late-night rock n' bowl to league tournaments, and even parties for the little ones, there is a lot going on every night of the week there.
-Make time for the arcade and the cafe stocked with everyone's favorite...pizza!
+From late-night rock n' bowl to league tournaments and even parties for the little ones, a lot is going on every night of the week there.
+Make time for the arcade and the cafe stocked with everyone's favorite - pizza!

 OBX Mini Golf

 It wouldn't be a beach vacation without taking the family for a little putt-putt adventure.
-Whether you choose to golf with pirates, test your skills across streams and near waterfalls, or golf in a Jurassic Period-setting with T-Rex looking over your shoulder, the scene will be set for a great family day out.
+So whether you golf with pirates, test your skills across streams and near waterfalls, or golf in a Jurassic Period setting with a T-Rex looking over your shoulder, the scene will be charged for a great family day out.

 Most OBX mini golf courses offer concessions and extended evening hours during the summer season.
-Peruse our Outer Banks mini-golf courses right here.
+Also, peruse our Outer Banks mini-golf courses right here.

 OBX Go-Karts & Speedways

 Surfing isn't the only boarding you'll find on the Outer Banks.
-Did you know that there are quite a few skateboarding parks in the OBX?
+Did you know that there are many skateboarding parks in the OBX?
 There are!

-The skate park at the YMCA in Nags Head features a 15,000-square-foot facility with a 10ft-deep concrete bowl and an expansive street course.
+The skate park at the YMCA in Nags Head features a 15,000-square-foot facility with a 10ft-deep concrete bowl and a comprehensive street course.